Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

     x = np.arange(num_echoes) * TE
     xdata = x

-and ydata is the echo train amplitudes.
+We add random noise to this echo train using the code below:

+    y_noise  = noise * np.random.normal(size=xdata.size)
+    ydata = y + y_noise

-After this then all we would really need to do is apply some form of T2 inversion of the new synthetic echo train with noise using some methods from SciPy.
+We then apply our T2 inversion using this synthetic echo train with noise employing one of the 3 methods from SciPy shown below:

     '''
     -----------------------------------------------------------------------------------------------